codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Examples-6026.md

-A `EPCars` database has been created for you.
+An `EPCars` database has been created for you.

-Practice the different ways in which a database table can be _udpated_ by executing the following commands:
+Practice the different ways in which a database table can be updated by executing the following commands:

 Use the `EPCars` database and show its tables: